GitGilev/GitGilev/README.md

 ---

-I'm a programmer and game modder who enjoys reverse-engineering and other nerd stuff like that.
-I'm known in the Terraria modding community and somewhat exist in the Minecraft modding community.
-I develop and maintain my own projects as well as several mods for Terraria.
+I'm a programmer and Terraria modder

 I know **C#**; **Java**; **HTML, CSS and JavaScript**; and **TypeScript** - among other things.